-Staff, elected members and volunteers should be vigilant at all times regarding people using cameras or videos within Council services and at events which involve children and young people.
-Consent must be sought from parents when cameras and other image recorders are used to picture children or young people.
+Staff, elected members and volunteers should be vigilant at all times regarding people using cameras or videos within Council services and at events which involve children, young people or vulnerable adults.
+Consent must be sought from parents or legal guardians when cameras and other image recorders are used to picture children, young people or vulnerable adults.

-- Do not allow unsupervised access to children or young people or one to one photographic sessions. - Do not allow photographic sessions outside of the activities or services, or at a child or young person's home. - The child or young person should be happy with having their picture taken. - Parents must be informed that photographs of their child or young person may be taken during Council services, activities or events, and signed parental consent needs to be obtained agreeing this.
-This must include information about how and where this information will be used. - The names of children or young people should not be used in photographs or video footage, unless with the express permission of the child or young person's parent.
+- Do not allow unsupervised access to children, young people or vulnerable adults or one to one photographic sessions. - Do not allow photographic sessions outside of the activities or services, or at a child, young person or vulnerable adult's home. - The child, young person or vulnerable adult should be happy with having their picture taken. - Parents or legal guardians must be informed that photographs of their child, young person or vulnerable adult may be taken during Council services, activities or events, and signed parental consent needs to be obtained agreeing this.
+This must include information about how and where this information will be used. - The names of children, young people and vulnerable adults should not be used in photographs or video footage, unless with the express permission of the child, young person or and vulnerable adult's parent or legal guardian.